 She smiles, “Sure,” she picks up the tongs and adds three.

 We sip cold beer, dip fried food in our selected concoctions, ketchup, a dab of mayo and horseradish.
 There are fresh lemons slices to squeeze over the food, butter and sour cream for the potatoes.
 I boiled them, added a healthy dose of Zatarain’s liquid shrimp and crab boil.
-Gives plain potato an added Cajun kick.
+Gives plain potato an added kick.

 Elle, “Chef even makes the lowly potato sexy, these are tasty, and Mac has her frying technique down, crunchy coating and grease free.
 Do we have enough for that other thing, the New Orleans breakfast from…what’s the restaurant?”